TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 9/1 Chronicles 9.26.md

 ---

-for the four chief porters, who were Levites, were in an office of trust, and were over the chambers and over the treasuries in the house of God.
+for the four chief porters, who were Levites, were in an office of trust, and were over the rooms and over the treasuries in the house of God.